Fall 2025 Hoya Family Orientation Schedule

 Session TitleDescriptionZoom Link

 Jewish Life at GeorgetownJewish Life at Georgetown fosters a robust and diverse Jewish community on campus.
 Our weekly Shabbat program is the spiritual heartbeat of our community.
-Meet Rabbi Ilana Zietman, the new director for Jewish Life, and Deborah Silver, associate director for Jewish Life to find out more about religious services, cultural programming, informal Jewish education, and service projects.Recording coming soon.
+Meet Rabbi Ilana Zietman, the new director for Jewish Life, and Deborah Silver, associate director for Jewish Life to find out more about religious services, cultural programming, informal Jewish education, and service projects.Recording available soon.

 Orthodox Christian Life at GeorgetownOrthodox Christian Life serves students of all Eastern Orthodox backgrounds.
 As liturgical life is central to the Church, weekly vespers services and divine liturgy are offered along with other chaplaincy events including discussion groups, social events, retreats and charity work.
-Join Father David Pratt to learn more about Orthodox Christian Life at Georgetown.Recording coming soon.
+Join Father David Pratt to learn more about Orthodox Christian Life at Georgetown.Recording available soon.